galvaolucas/My_Portfolio/portfolio/README.md

 # Getting Started with Create React App

-In this project, that was created with React JS, usingo HTML, CSS and Javascript, you will see my personal portfolio.
+In this project, that was created with React JS, using HTML, CSS and Javascript, you will see my personal portfolio.

 There's still work to do, it is a demo version, not completed yet.